ITR Filing Deadline Missed?

 Q- Can I encash the bond anytime I want?
 Is premature redemption allowed?

-The redemption of bond is done after 8 years from the date of purchase.
-But, premature redemption is allowed form the 5th year itself.
-In case an investor wishes to liquidate the investment even before 5 years then the same can be transferred to other eligible person offline or offline if held in demat form.
+The redemption of the bond is done after 8 years from the date of purchase.
+But premature redemption is allowed from the 5th year itself.
+In case an investor wishes to liquidate the investment even before 5 years, then the same can be transferred to other eligible persons offline or offline if held in demat form.

 Q- At what price the bonds can be purchased?

-The prices are announced by RBI with every announcement of tranche. the nominal price is computed on the basis of simple average of closing price of gold of 999 purity.
-Where, the closing prices are published by the India Bullion and Jewelers Association Limited.
+The prices are announced by RBI with every announcement of the tranche. the nominal price is computed on the basis of a simple average of the closing price of gold of 999 purity.
+Where the closing prices are published by the India Bullion and Jewelers Association Limited.
 The last 3 business days of the week preceding the subscription period are to be considered for this calculation.

 Q- Who is eligible to invest in the SGBs?